developmentseed/skynet-train/segnet/README.md

 will be plotted, and all of this uploaded to s3.
 (Omit the `--sync` argument and AWS creds to skip the upload.)

+Each batch of test results includes a `view.html` file that shows a bare-bones viewer allowing you to browse the results on a map and compare model outputs to the ground truth data.
+Use it like:
+ - http://your-bucket-url/...test-dir.../view.html?imagery_source=MAPID&access_token=MAPBOX_ACCESS_TOKEN where `MAPID` points to Mapbox-hosted raster tiles used for training.
+(Defaults to `mapbox.satellite`.)
+ - http://your-bucket-url/...test-dir.../view.html?imagery_source=http://yourtiles.com/{z}/{x}/{y} for non-Mapbox imagery tiles

 Customize the training run with these params:

 ```